 The outline content has been designed by a panel of professionals.

 One Awarding Organisation, or a consortium, delivers each T-level qualification under exclusive licence.
+Cache NCFE won the bid for this.
 Each licence would last about five years.
-An AO will be responsible for designing the detailed content of the qualification, upskilling providers, providing materials, and assessing qualifications.
+Cache will be responsible for designing the detailed content of the qualification, upskilling providers, providing materials, and assessing qualifications.

 EARLY YEARS EDUCATOR